rodoulak/Desalsim_web/Tutorials/Example_1_Tutorial.rst

 3.2.2.
 Multi-plug flow reactor
 ------------

-To run simulation model for Multi-plug flow reactor (MFPFR) unit, you need to implement the following steps.
+To run simulation model for Multi-plug flow reactor (MFPFR) unit, you need to implement the following steps (see also :doc:`MF-PFR Tutorial </Tutorials/MF-PFR_Tutorial>`).

 **Table 2** gives an overview of the main inputs and outputs for each process unit of Multi-plug flow reactor.